The Data Protection Board

 One regulatory framework that applies to all.

 Section 8(2) requires a written contract with every processor.
-One hundred percent of legacy contracts are non-compliant from day one.
-A vendor breach without a valid DPA is the organisation’s breach — and the GC’s accountability.
+One hundred percent of legacy contracts are non compliant from day one.
+The Board does not distinguish between a vendor failure and a fiduciary failure when the contract is silent.

 One breach.
 Multiple simultaneous violations.
 The organisations with documented compliance programmes are the ones whose first Board response produces a compliance undertaking — not a penalty.